 - 1. While standing with the ball of your foot on the flat of a low stair, slowly raise both heels. - 2.
-Hold this position for two to three seconds then return to the starting position. - 3.
-Repeat this exercise 10-15 times, two to three times per day. - 4.
+Hold this position for 2-3 seconds then return to the starting position. - 3.
+Repeat this exercise 10-15 times, 2-3 times per day. - 4.
 Hold on to a railing for support and balance as necessary.
 If you are concerned about balance, you can perform these exercises on the floor while you sit in a chair or stand with your hands on a nearby wall. - 5.
 Perform this exercise in your brace if provided